cristobalmitchell/pokedex/README.md

 # Pokedex
 Simple web scraping example for collecting Pokémon stats from a Pokédex site.

-## Notebook
-The pokedex notebook will be expanded upon in the coming months into a full python package so stay tuned for updates.
+This dataset is available at Kaggle under [The Complete Pokédex Dataset](https://www.kaggle.com/cristobalmitchell/pokedex)

 ## Dataset
 The output dataset file pokemon.csv contains all 898 pokémon from Gen I - Gen VIII and contains the following fields